 Las Ramblas and the Gothic Quarter – Las Ramblas were where flowers are sold and where locals from Barcelona used to meet.
 It is a great place to admire the street artists and to look at the alive statues.
 The Gothic Quarter is a place to walk around the streets near the cathedral.
 There are lots of old antique dealers, feathers, and umbrellas merchants.
 A lot of historical events took place there.

 Barceloneta and Port Olimpic – It is the traditional area for fishers and sailors.
 It is a passage before reaching the beach with Mediterranean colors and restaurants with delicious foods.

 Poble Espanyol – an open-air village museum with buildings and crafts from all over Spain

-We were wondering on Barcelona streets for three incredible days, visiting as many attractions as we could, and stopping each there for the delicious foods and drinks.
-It is a great place to visit, and we are thinking of giving it a second try, just because three days are simply not enough for this one.
+We were wandering on Barcelona streets for three incredible days, visiting as many attractions as we could, and stopping each other there for the delicious foods and drinks.
+It is a great place to visit, and we are thinking of giving it a second try, just because three days are not enough for this one.